 - Make the chick egg.
 Hard-boil an egg and peel.
 Cut halfway up the egg to remove only the egg white, keeping the yolk intact.
 Add two chocolate chips onto the egg yolk for eyes, and a small piece of carrot for the nose.
 Option to add the egg white back on top.

 - Make the rest of the bento box.
 Cut out shapes from the red pepper if you like.
-Add in some carrot sticks and red pepper sticks.
+Add in some carrot sticks and red pepper sticks (steam carrots and red peppers for younger children).
 Add remaining strawberries.
-Option to add some Greek yogurt and hemp hearts.
+Option to add some plain yogurt and hemp hearts.

 Related